-Furthermore, the bill ensures representation for graduates of the West Virginia Institute of Technology and Potomac State College on the West Virginia University Board of Governors.
+Furthermore, the bill ensures representation for graduates of the West Virginia Institute of Technology and Potomac State College on the WVU Board of Governors.
 It emphasizes the importance of diverse perspectives and institutional experience among board members, while also making technical changes to the existing law.
 The bill aims to create a more informed and representative governance structure that aligns with the educational and community needs of West Virginia.

 Committee Substitute: 18B-2A-1, 18B-2A-2